Welcome to Sydney School of Entrepreneurship.

 Bringing support, influence and input from thought leaders in the broader entrepreneurial community.

-For the full bios of SSE Board Members, SSE staff, and SSE’s other governing committees, visit our people.
+For the full bios of SSE Board Members, SSE staff, and SSE’s other governing committees, visit our community.